-- Partnerships and WIOA - Activities to ensure the program is coordinating services with core WIOA partners. - Program Design - Information about how technology and distance learning is integrated into the program - Recruitment and Retention - Number of NRS reportable students.
-This information comes from the NRS Performance Report. - The number of students that are reportable in the Program Status Report. - Instruction and Assessment - Post-test rate.
-This number comes from the NRS Performance Report. - ADA information on number of students needing accommodations served - Contextualized Bridge and IET - Number of students enrolled in a Bridge Program. - Number of students enrolled in an ICAPS program - Support and Service Integration - Activities that demonstrate service integration with core partners and support services offered. - Professional Development - o Number of staff with 12 hours of professional development
+- Partnerships and WIOA - o Activities to ensure the program is coordinating services with core WIOA partners. - Program Design - Information about how technology and distance learning is integrated into the program - Recruitment and Retention - Number of NRS reportable students.
+This information comes from the NRS Performance Report. - o The number of students that are reportable in the Program Status Report. - Instruction and Assessment - o Post-test rate.
+This number comes from the NRS Performance Report. - o ADA information on number of students needing accommodations served - Contextualized Bridge and IET - o Number of students enrolled in a Bridge Program. - o Number of students enrolled in an ICAPS program - Support and Service Integration - o Activities that demonstrate service integration with core partners and support services offered. - Professional Development - o Number of staff with 12 hours of professional development

-At the end of the fiscal year, programs will also need to submit the DAISi Data Verification, GATA Performance Report, and the Data Quality Checklist.
+At the end of the fiscal year, programs will also need to submit the 1) DAISi Data Verification, 2) Certified Units of Instruction, 3) GATA Performance Report, 4) a Signed Enrollment Report, 5) the Data Quality Checklist, 6) the ADA Report, 7) the Career and Training Report, 8) the equipment inventory, and 9) the Infrastructure Report.

-Reporting schedule: October 30, January 30, April 30, and August 15.
+Reporting schedule: October 30, January 30, April 30, July 30, and August 15.